 Full of character and charm, this inviting accommodation has a wealth of beams throughout, a comfortable double bedroom, a woodburning stove in the sitting room and a pretty south-facing garden to the front, all creating the perfect atmosphere for a delightful stay.

 The surrounding countryside is renowned for its walking, riding, cycling, golfing, gliding and birdwatching opportunities, whilst the peace and tranquillity is perfect for those simply looking to relax and unwind.

 The village shop and an excellent pub/restaurant are close by, whilst the charming town of Church Stretton is just 1.5 miles north.

 Discover medieval Shrewsbury and Ludlow with their castles, quality shops and riverside walks or explore the Ironbridge museums and many National Trust properties within easy driving distance.

-Two bedrooms: 1 x double, 1 x adult bunks.
-Bathroom with bath with shower over, basin and WC.
-Compact fitted kitchen.
+Two bedrooms: 1 x double, 1 x single.
+Bathroom with bath, shower over, basin and WC.
+Kitchen.
 Dining room with French windows leading to the pretty south-facing garden.
 Sitting room with woodburning stove.
-South-facing conservatory.
+Conservatory.

 About the location

 Church Stretton 1.5 miles; Shrewsbury 14 miles.